dherault/serverless-offline/README.md

 #### noTimeout

--t Disables the timeout feature.
+Disables the timeout feature.

 #### prefix

--p Adds a prefix to every path, to send your requests to http://localhost:3000/[prefix]/[your_path] instead.<br />
+Adds a prefix to every path, to send your requests to http://localhost:3000/[prefix]/[your_path] instead.<br />
 Default: ''

 #### reloadHandler